-2.7 Affiliate cooperates with other customers in resolving corrective actions at shared suppliers No CAPs active or no shared suppliers.
+2.6b High risk issues specific to Myanmar are identified and adressed by the monitoring system and remediation activities.
+Not sourcing in Myanmar Myanmar is still in the process of establishing the legal and civil society infrastructure needed to ensure compliance with labour rights.
+Extra care must be taken when doing business in Myanmar.
+Shared CAPs, Wage Ladders per factory.
+N/A 3 0 2.7 Affiliate cooperates with other customers in resolving corrective actions at shared suppliers No CAPs active or no shared suppliers.
 Cooperation between customers increases leverage and chances of successful outcomes.
 Cooperation also reduces the changes of a factory having to conduct multiple Corrective Action Plans about the same issue with multiple customers.
 Shared CAPs, evidence of cooperation with other customers.
-N/A 2 -1 2.8 Monitoring requirements are fulfilled for production in low-risk countries Yes Low risk countries are determined by the presence and proper functioning of institutions which can guarantee compliance with basic standards.
+N/A 2 -1 2.8 Monitoring requirements are fulfilled for production in low-risk countries No Low risk countries are determined by the presence and proper functioning of institutions which can guarantee compliance with basic standards.
 Documentation of visits, notification of suppliers of FWF membership; posting of worker information sheets, completed questionnaires.
-2 2 0 2.9 External brands resold by the affiliate who have completed and returned the external brand questionnaire. (% of external sales volume) No external brands resold FWF believes it is important for affiliates that have a retail/wholesale arm to at least know if the brands they resell are members of FWF or a similar organisation, and in which countries those brands produce goods.
-Questionnaires are on file.
-N/A 3 0
+0 2 0